vibspatial/targeted_transcriptomics_training/README.md

 .venv\Scripts\python.exe
 ```

-When opening a notebook, click the kernel selector in the top-right corner and choose the same `.venv` interpreter.
+When opening a notebook, click the kernel selector in the top-right corner and choose the same `.venv` environment.
+It will be named `targeted-transcriptomics-training`.

 ## Updating dependencies